Moving to Brooklyn Heights - A Neighborhood Guide

 Brooklyn Heights History

-One of the features that attracts many residents to Brooklyn Heights are the gorgeous brownstone and brick apartment buildings.
-However, they’re not just nice to look at, many of these buildings date back to before the Civil War.
-In fact, almost every corner of Brooklyn Heights has some historic value as it was home to famous writers such as Truman Capote, Walt Whitman and more.
+One of the features that attracts many residents to Brooklyn Heights is the gorgeous brownstone and brick apartment buildings.
+However, they’re not just nice to look at; many of these buildings date back to before the Civil War.
+In fact, almost every corner of Brooklyn Heights has some historic value as it was home to famous writers such as Truman Capote, Walt Whitman, and more.
 George Washington even retreated to this neighborhood during the Battle of Long Island after heavy losses during the Revolutionary War.

 Due to the historical value of this neighborhood, it was designated as a historic district in 1965 – the first such district in NYC.
 As such, it is protected by the Landmarks Preservation Law, which is why there are so many historic buildings still standing.